 The overall gearing of a motorcycle consists of 3 major parts:

-All these ratio combined results in the Total Gearing Ratio of the drive train:
+All these ratio combined results in the Overall Gearing Ratio of the power train:

 Changing any of these parts or changing the rear wheel tire's dimensions will effect speed and / or torque results.
 All of these changes can be simulated by using the GC by changing involved gearing fields.
 To be able to do this correct, all ratio, sizes and RPM's are necessary input.